madelineloui/SOFAR/README.md

 - GPDCtorch: gpytorch is required for Gaussian Process regression

 Note: Due to incompatibility issues between numba and numpy, we currently enforce soft dependencies on the versions.

+### Usage

+A. Data Simulation Tool
+* Find data simulation code and example config (yaml) files for normal and faulting data in the `/data` directory
+* Reference desired configuration file in `/data/simulated_data.py` and run the python file to generate data in csv format
+* Use `-g` to plot the resulted simulated data and use `-f` to force faults

+B. Representation Learners
+* Code for representation learners are found in the `/algorithms` directory, which includes an autoencoder in `01_ae.iypnb`, PCMCI in `01_pcmci.ipynb`, Kalman Filter in `03_kf.ipynb`, Gaussian Mixture Model in `04_gmm.ipynb`, and LSTM in `05_lstm.ipynb`
+* Follow directions in each notebook to pretrain each representation learning using normal (non-faulting data)
+* Example pretrained models found in `/models/ensemble_models/`

+C. Classifier
+* Full inference pipeline and XGBoost classifier model found in `algorithms/ensemble_xgboost.ipynb`
+* Example representation outputs using faulting data found in `/models/ensemble_outputs`
+* Example trained XGboost model found in `models/xgboost`
+* Evaluation found in `algorithms/ensemble_xgboost.ipynb`